rng-guy/NFSMWBartender/README.md

 * how long it takes to lose the cops and enter Cooldown mode,
 * the maximum bounty multiplier for destroying cops quickly,
 * the internal cooldown for regular roadblock spawns,
-* the internal cooldown for ground support requests,
+* the internal cooldown for Heavy and LeaderStrategy spawns,
 * which vehicles spawn in place of ramming SUVs,
 * which vehicles spawn in place of roadblock SUVs, and
 * which vehicles spawn in place of Cross and his henchmen.